Avoid Scholarship Scams

 Scholarships are a great way for international students to obtain financial aid that is, essentially free, as you would never need to pay a scholarship back.
 For this reason scholarships are very popular, and there are some companies/ individuals that will prey on students eagerness to obtain a scholarship to scam them out of money.

-At the end of the day, the best advice that anyone could give to find a legitimate scholarship is to use your time to search yourself for a scholarship.
+At the end of the day, the best advice that anyone could give to find a legitimate scholarship is to use your time to search for a scholarship yoruself.
 Scholarships will not fall into your lap and there is no quick and easy way to finding one - so just use your time wisely and follow the rules above and you should be fine!

 Legitimate Scholarship Resources

 As you might have noticed by now, one of the main themes is that there is never any need to pay money out to find or get a scholarship.
-All the high quality resources that are out there are free and will not charge anything to search - and I have listed some of the major scholarship search sites that are all FREE!
+All the high quality resources that are out there are free and will not charge anything to search - here is a listing of some of the major scholarship search sites that are all FREE!

 - International Scholarships - http://www.InternationalScholarships.com